rancherlabs/cfl-summit-lab/README.md

 1. Update the `terraform.tfvars` file to update the required variables (aws credentials, region, url, token, vpc details etc.)
 2. Initialise the terraform modules: `terraform init`
+3. Check over the `main.tf` file to understand how it works
-3. Create the resources: `terraform apply`
+4. Create the resources: `terraform apply`

 ### 5 - Deploy an application using Fleet